Giskard-AI/giskard/python-client/docs/index.md

 ## <project:/reference/index.rst>

 **The reference guide contains a detailed description of the functions, modules, and objects included in Giskard.
-The reference describes ho the methods work and which parameters can be used.**
+The reference describes how the methods work and which parameters can be used.**

 - **<project:/cli/index.rst>**
 - **<project:/reference/models/index.rst>**